Trieg/php-helpers/README.md

 My Collection of (useful) PHP helper classes, the most of them are coded completely on my own and licensed under the MIT license (except the `Neocities` API interface, which is published under Public Domin / CC0).
-The `Gravatar`, `Kses`, `Steam` and `Validate` classes are contributions or forks I made, and with the exception of the `Steam` class, all are released under the GNU GPL v3 license.
+The `Gravatar`, `Kses`, `Steam` and `Validate` classes are contributions or forks I made, and with the exception of the `Steam` class, all are released under the GNU GPL license.

 --------

-`PIT\eMail` - A small eMail Handler
+`PIT\eMail` - A basic eMail Handler
 -----------------------------------
 >   Written in 2018<br>
 >   Published under the MIT License